Knowledge Hub

 For example:

-- In addition, controller-to-processor agreements should also include provisions around the technical and organisational security measures of the relevant processor.
+• In addition, controller-to-processor agreements should also include provisions around the technical and organisational security measures of the relevant processor.

-- Further clauses such as data protection indemnities could be negotiated to allocate risk.
+• Further clauses, such as data protection indemnities, could be negotiated to allocate risk.
 See our separate article on commonly negotiated issues here.

 Further considerations

-You should note the following when you are presented with an agreement to sign:
+Either party could prepare the relevant controller-to-processor agreement of DPA, but do take note of the following when you are presented with a contract to sign:

-- You will need to ensure your agreement is UK GDPR compliant and contains all the required mandatory clauses.
+• You will need to ensure your agreement is UK GDPR compliant and contains all the required mandatory clauses.
 If you are unsure about whether it is compliant, you should seek legal advice.

 Practical steps for controllers when entering a controller-to-processor agreement?